Saint Mary’s hot shooting proves too much for Cal

 The Gaels (4-4) emphatically halted their four-game losing streak, shooting 60 percent from the field and dominating their neighbors from the Pac-12.

-It was the first time in three decades that Cal made the 14-mile trip to Moraga.
+It was the first time since 1988 that Cal made the 14-mile trip to Moraga.
 Considering how this one played out, the Bears (2-4) may want to wait a while before returning.

 Jordan Ford had 16 points and seven assists for Saint Mary’s, and Dan Fotu also scored 16.
 Justice Sueing led Cal with 16 points.